typedb/typedb-docs/0001-typedb/02-dev/01-basics.md

 ## Databases

-A database is the outermost container for data in a TypeDB knowledge graph.
+A database is the outermost container for data in a TypeDB.
 Like a relational database, it is commonly known to be a good practice to create a single database per application, but it is absolutely fine to create as many databases as your application needs.
 As a rule of thumb, it is recommended to start off with one database and create more if the requirement arises.